 Two major alliances formed the basis of polarization during World War II.
-The war ended in a clear victory of the Allied Powers.
+The war ended in a clear victory for the Allied Powers.
 The chief nations that made up the Allies are Great Britain, the Soviet Union, the United States, and China.
 France was also a significant Allied Nation but remained under Axis occupation between 1940 and 1944.
 The major Axis nations – Germany, Italy, and Japan were bound by strategic alliances such as the Anti-Comintern Pact and the Molotov–Ribbentrop Pact (Nazi-Soviet Pact).
 Several client states also supported the Axis powers.

 The Allied nations generally refer to all those who signed the Declaration of the United Nations during World War II.
 The first countries to sign the declaration on January 1, 1942, were –

 • Costa Rica